 During the fellowship, you will receive customized tools, coaching, and financial support to design, test, adapt, and scale a right-sized pilot solution.
 After the fellowship, you will have ongoing access to our tools, a vibrant community of designers, and the wider CityBridge network to help you implement and scale your idea.
 You will also be eligible to apply to Stage 3 of our programming, the CityBridge Design Residency program.

-The Design Fellowship is the second of three stages in the CityBridge Incubator aimed at creating equitable and excellent schools and educational ventures.
+Design Fellowship is the second of three stages in the CityBridge Incubator aimed at creating excellent and equitable schools and educational ventures.

 - Explore and define a student-centered problem and the conditions that shape it

-- Design a pilot to test, adapt, and scale innovative and equity-centered solutions
+- Design two pilots to test, adapt, and scale innovative and equity-centered solutions

 - Four dynamic workshops